 When talking about fundraising campaigns and all the challenges that come with it fundraisers all agree on one thing, nothing is more courageous than personally asking for donations.
 However, asking someone personally for a donation has many benefits compared to other fundraising techniques such as crowdfunding.

-There can be many reasons for it, but fundraising experts see the following a lot:
+There can be many reasons for using the pro tips for a successful fundraising campaign, but fundraising experts see the following a lot:

 - Meeting someone personally as a fundraiser can help to build a relationship with them, a future donor, in a way that no fundraising campaign or technique can do.